The Association for the History of Glass

 Spring 2024 Meeting

 Beads, rings, necklaces, hairpins – the versatility of glass has seen it used in countless ways to adorn the body.
-This study day will focus on the role of glass in jewellery from the Bronze Age to the 21st century.
-Book now via Eventbrite.
-For more information and a list of confirmed speakers visit our meetings page.
+Our last meeting focussed on the role of glass in jewellery from the Bronze Age to the 21st century.
+To access the abstracts please visit our past meetings page.

 Website Changes